-27-30 May 1944: The 366th Service Squadron, which serviced and repaired the airplanes of the 332nd Fighter Group, moved in three echelons from Capodichino Air Field to Ramitelli Air Field in Italy.
+- 27-30 May 1944: The 366th Service Squadron, which serviced and repaired the airplanes of the 332nd Fighter Group, moved in three echelons from Capodichino Air Field to Ramitelli Air Field in Italy.
 This was in accordance with a 24 May 1944 order that also transferred the squadron from XII Air Force Service Command to XV Air Force Service Command.
 The commander of the squadron at the time was Capt.
-Elmer E. Jones, Jr. (366 Service Squadron history, May 1944).

-28 May 1944: The 332d Fighter Group moved from Capodichino, Italy, to Ramitelli Airfield, Italy, where it would remain for the rest of the war in Europe (Maurer, Air Force Combat Units of World War II; 332d Fighter Group lineage and honors history).

-29 May 1944: The 96th Air Service Group was assigned to the XV Air Force Service Command of the Fifteenth Air Force.
+Elmer E. Jones, Jr. (366 Service Squadron history, May 1944). - 28 May 1944: The 332d Fighter Group moved from Capodichino, Italy, to Ramitelli Airfield, Italy, where it would remain for the rest of the war in Europe (Maurer, Air Force Combat Units of World War II; 332d Fighter Group lineage and honors history). - 29 May 1944: The 96th Air Service Group was assigned to the XV Air Force Service Command of the Fifteenth Air Force.
 On the same date, a great many P-47 fighter airplanes landed at Ramitelli, home of the 332nd Fighter Group, to replace the group's P-39s.
 The P-47s came from the 325th Fighter Group, which was acquiring P-51 fighter airplanes.
 (38th Service Group history, Dec 1943-Jun 1944).
 A 301st Fighter Squadron pilot, 2nd Lt.
 Lloyd S. Hathcock, disappeared on a flight to ferry a P-47 that day from Foggia Main Airport to Ramitelli.
 He reportedly overshot his target and landed accidentally at another airfield held by the enemy.
 He was captured and held as a prisoner of war in a German stalag.
-(Missing Air Crew Report 6921; Alexander Jefferson, Red Tail Captured, Red Tail Free (New York: Fordham University Press, 2005), p. v; Craig Huntly email to Daniel Haulman dated 26 October 2012).

-29 May 1944: Benjamin O. Davis, Jr., commander of the 332nd Fighter Group, was promoted from lieutenant colonel to colonel rank.
+(Missing Air Crew Report 6921; Alexander Jefferson, Red Tail Captured, Red Tail Free (New York: Fordham University Press, 2005), p. v; Craig Huntly email to Daniel Haulman dated 26 October 2012). - 29 May 1944: Benjamin O. Davis, Jr., commander of the 332nd Fighter Group, was promoted from lieutenant colonel to colonel rank.
 (B.O.
-Davis autobiography)

-31 May 1944: An outdoor amphitheater opened at the northern edge of Tuskegee Army Air Field with a performance by Ella Fitzgerald and the Inkspots.
+Davis autobiography) - 31 May 1944: An outdoor amphitheater opened at the northern edge of Tuskegee Army Air Field with a performance by Ella Fitzgerald and the Inkspots.
 Entertainers who performed at the base later included Louis Armstrong and Lena Horne.
 (Thole, p.
-15) Overseas, the 332nd Fighter Group was assigned to the 306th Fighter Wing, which included six other fighter escort groups (31st, 52nd, 325th, 1st, 14th, and 82nd) (332nd Fighter Group history, May 1944; 306 Fighter Wing General Order 70 dated 31 May 1944).

-May 1944: By the end of this month, the grassy field at Moton Field had been marked with chert to delineate four runways, one each running N-S, E-W, NW-SE, and NE-SW.
-The primary flight school at Moton Field was also regularly using, by this time, another airstrip called Calibee Strip.
+15) Overseas, the 332nd Fighter Group was assigned to the 306th Fighter Wing, which included six other fighter escort groups (31st, 52nd, 325th, 1st, 14th, and 82nd) (332nd Fighter Group history, May 1944; 306 Fighter Wing General Order 70 dated 31 May 1944). - May 1944: By the end of this month, the grassy field at Moton Field had been marked with chert to delineate four runways, one each running N-S, E-W, NW-SE, and NE-SW.
+The primary flight school at Moton Field was also regularly using, by this time, another airstrip called Calibee Strip. - 2 June 1944: The 99th Fighter Squadron celebrated the first anniversary of its first combat mission.
+That same day it flew its 500th combat mission, led by squadron commander Capt.
+Erwin B. Lawrence.
+The same mission was the 298th the squadron had flown in Italy.
+(99th Fighter Squadron history, Jun 1944).
+Meanwhile, MSgt.
+William M. Harris, line chief, of the 302d Fighter Squadron of the 332d Fighter Group, was killed during an aircraft take-off.
+2d Lt.
+Elmer Taylor, a pilot also of the 302d Fighter Squadron, was killed in a crash during a training mission.
+(332d Fighter Group history for June 1944).